kmjones1979/scaffold-base-the-graph/README.md

 # Showing coinbase smart wallet

-Coinbase smart wallet will show automatically when the current network is set to ***baseSepolia***.
+Coinbase smart wallet will be shown automatically when [scaffold.config.ts](https://github.com/BuidlGuidl/scaffold-base/blob/main/packages/nextjs/scaffold.config.ts) `targetNetworks` contains one of the network as ***baseSepolia*** in it.

-Since [coinbase beta sdk connector](https://github.com/coinbase/coinbase-wallet-sdk/blob/master/packages/wallet-sdk/docs/v4_with_wagmi.md) only works with Base Sepolia for now, it won't be shown on connect modal when there is another network selected.
+Since [coinbase beta sdk connector](https://github.com/coinbase/coinbase-wallet-sdk/blob/master/packages/wallet-sdk/docs/v4_with_wagmi.md) for now only works with Base Sepolia.

-When on a local chain, Scaffold-ETH's burner wallet is shown instead of Coinbase smart wallet.

 For interacting with contracts, you can nicely use [scaffold-eth custom hooks](https://docs.scaffoldeth.io/hooks/) (wrappers around wagmi) or wagmi hooks directly without needing to change anything.